Smith & Wesson: Rifles and carbines

+M&P magazines and Glock G17/G19 magazines.

+In January 2024, Smith & Wesson introduced the Model 1854 lever-action rifle, the first lever-action firearm created by Smith & Wesson in 170 years (since the Volcanic rifle & pistol were patented in 1854).

 Submachine gun

 In 1967 Smith & Wesson produced a 9mm submachine gun, hoping to capitalize on U.S. sales of the Israeli Uzi and H.K.
 MP5.
 It borrowed the magazine of the Carl Gustaf M/45 submachine gun (Kulsprutepistol m/45 or Kpist m/45, which had been popular with the U.S. forces in Vietnam as the "Swedish K") and made a similar side-folding stock.
 But the rest of the straight blowback weapon had no parts in common with the earlier Swedish gun.
 The S&W Model 76 submachine gun was made in limited numbers and was primarily used as a police weapon.
-Because all of them were made before 1986, many of them made it into civilian hands in the United States and are commonly used in submachine gun competition.
+Because all of them were made before 1986, many of them made it into civilian hands in the United States and are commonly used in submachine gun competitions.

 Shotguns

 Smith & Wesson bought patents and tooling for a pump-action shotgun design from Noble Manufacturing Co. in 1972 and produced it as the Model 916.
 The guns were plagued by a variety of quality issues, including a recall due to a safety issue with barrels of the 916T (takedown) version rupturing.
 The Model 916 was succeeded by the pump-action Model 3000 and the semi-automatic Model 1000; both were produced by Howa Machinery in Japan.
 However, with the sale of the company to Tomkins plc, Smith & Wesson exited the shotgun market in the mid-1980s to return to their core market of handguns.

 During the 1980s, the company released the Smith & Wesson AS, an assault shotgun which had a fully automatic capability.

 In November 2006, Smith & Wesson announced that it would reenter the shotgun market with two new lines of shotguns, the break-open Elite Series and the semi-automatic 1000 Series, unveiled at the 2007 SHOT Show.
 Both series were manufactured in Turkey.
 Along with the new shotguns, the company debuted the Heirloom Warranty program, a first of its kind in the firearms industry.
 The warranty provides both the original buyer and the buyer's chosen heir with a lifetime warranty on all Elite Series shotguns.
 The 1000 Series and Elite Series were both discontinued circa 2010.

 In August 2021, S&W announced the first shotgun in its M&P line with the M&P12, a bullpup-style pump-action 12-gauge shotgun.
 The gun is chambered for 3-inch magnum shells and feeds through two independent magazine tubes.
-The tubes accept not only 3-inch shells, but also standard 2-inch shells and mini-shells.
+The tubular magazine will accept not only 3-inch magnum shells, but also 23/4-inch standard shells, and 13/4-inch mini-shells.